beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 ### Additional Pull Request Tips
 - Try to focus on accomplishing one thing, be it a feature or a bug fix.
 - Try to do the least amount of change possible to accomplish the goal.
-- Skip the temptation to make unecessary changes or refactors (this makes tracing changes easier in the future).
+- Skip the temptation to make unnecessary changes or refactors (this makes tracing changes easier in the future).
 - If possible try not to introduce new dependencies.

 ## Development Setup